stephencweiss/stephencharlesweiss.com/content/blog/2019-01-30/exploring-get-requests-multiple-values-and-parameters.md

 **Take away**: The way to submit multiple parameter values is _repeat_ the parameter in the query string for each sought after value.

-**Side note**: If you’re worried about running out of space in your query string, don’t.
+**Side note**: If you're worried about running out of space in your query string, don't.
 The smallest limit for a URL is ~2000 characters (IE) and most other browsers can handle much longer strings [Relevant StackOverflow thread](https://stackoverflow.com/questions/417142/what-is-the-maximum-length-of-a-url-in-different-browsers) and the primary [research](https://www.boutell.com/newfaq/misc/urllength.html) (from 2006).

 ##  Multiple Parameters, Multiple Values
 If we combine these two approaches, what can we expect?